M1n-74316D65/Pastol/README.md

 All the option that retrive something from the API are WIP.

-# Paste.lol Command Line Interface (CLI)
+# Paste.lol Unofficial Command Line Interface (CLI)

-Paste.lol CLI tool enables users to interact with Paste.lol service directly from the command line.
-Paste.lol allows you to share text and files quickly and conveniently.
+Pastol enables users to interact with Paste.lol service directly from the command line.
+Pastol allows you to share text and files quickly and conveniently from the CL.

 ## Usage